 5 presets are provided for your ease of use and listening enjoyment.
 The Presets on the top of the selector switch provide an alternate setting to each of them to allow you to trim the values of attack, release and ratio.
 The bottom settings bypass the front panel adjustment.
-(The threshold is always available vour amusement.) for Additional presets are available from the manufacturer on plug in cards in the PCMCIA size format.
-Custom presets are available as well.
+(The threshold is always available for your amusement.)
+Additional presets are avail-able from the manufacturer on plug in cards in the PCMCIA size format.
+Cus-tom presets are available as well.
 Contact your dealer for details.